Skip to main content

 Scale alone is not the goal.

-What matters is designing a review model that is faster and more defensible.
+The goal is a review model that is faster and more defensible.

 Build the Evidence Layer First